sunjilkh/Ollama-Pdf-RAG-System-Local/MyRagPaper.md

 #### Literature Review

 The most closely related works to BanglaRAG are those that combine retrieval-augmented generation with explainability and multilingual support.
-Lewis et al. (2020) and Karpukhin et al. (2020) laid the foundation for RAG and dense retrieval, while Saha et al. (2021) and Sarker et al. (2022) advanced Bangla NLP with BanglaBERT and new benchmarks.
-Zhang et al. (2022) and Wang et al. (2022) directly address verifiable, evidence-based QA and page-level citation, which are central to our system.
-Radford et al. (2023) and Alam et al. (2022) provide the ASR backbone for our multimodal pipeline.
+Lewis et al. [1] and Karpukhin et al. [2] laid the foundation for RAG and dense retrieval, while Saha et al. [5] and Sarker et al. [8] advanced Bangla NLP with BanglaBERT and new benchmarks.
+Zhang et al. [3] and Wang et al. [4] directly address verifiable, evidence-based QA and page-level citation, which are central to our system.
+Radford et al. [6] and Alam et al. [9] provide the ASR backbone for our multimodal pipeline.

-Relatively close works include those extending RAG to low-resource languages (De et al. 2022), improving domain-specific retrieval (Lee et al. 2021), and reducing hallucination via retrieval (Shuster et al. 2021).
-Liu et al. (2023) and Islam et al. (2023) explore multimodal and Bangla educational chatbots, while Sultana et al. (2023) and Chowdhury et al. (2023) focus on teacher-centric design and document management—key for our workflow.
+Relatively close works include those extending RAG to low-resource languages [10], improving domain-specific retrieval [11], and reducing hallucination via retrieval [12].
+Liu et al. [13] and Islam et al. [14] explore multimodal and Bangla educational chatbots, while Sultana et al. [7] and Chowdhury et al. [15] focus on teacher-centric design and document management—key for our workflow.

-Other foundational works, such as Rajpurkar et al. (2016), Devlin et al. (2019), Brown et al. (2020), and Kiela et al. (2021), have shaped the broader landscape of explainable QA, LLMs, and evaluation.
+Other foundational works, such as Rajpurkar et al. [16], Devlin et al. [17], Brown et al. [18], and Kiela et al. [19], have shaped the broader landscape of explainable QA, LLMs, and evaluation.
 While not directly focused on Bangla or page-level citation, their contributions underpin the advances made in BanglaRAG and similar systems.

 ### System Overview